Growth may come with opportunity, but it also invariably comes with growing pains.

 - Minimums: Minimum monthly spend is generally required.

-3PLs may have a different hours or workflow
+Varied hours or workflow

 With “fast” and “free” being the two principles dominating the shipping and fulfillment landscape, when there’s a backlog and you just want to get orders out the door, it can be tempting to head down to the warehouse and pack orders yourself.
 But if you’re working with a 3PL, that won’t be possible.
 3PLs maintain their own hours of operation and workflow, which can have a flow-on effect to your business.